deeplearning4j/deeplearning4j/eigenvector.md

 <iframe src="https://upload.wikimedia.org/wikipedia/commons/0/06/Eigenvectors.gif" width="100%" height="300px;" style="border:none;"></iframe>

-You can imagine a matrix like a gust of wind, an invisible force that produce a visible result.
+You can imagine a matrix like a gust of wind, an invisible force that produces a visible result.
 And a gust of wind must blow in a certain direction.
 The eigenvector tells you the direction the matrix is blowing in.

 ![Alt text](../img/mona_lisa_eigenvector.png)